-Original text from Ted Sparrow in If You Shed a Tear Part 1, and as a Memorial Profile.
+Original text is from Ted Sparrow in If You Shed a Tear Part 1, and as a Memorial Profile.

 May 2020 web version based on Memorial Profile.
 The family background was rewritten based on extra information now available via the Appleton family.
 Victory Medal was replaced as Appleton papers give details of medals issued.